 Power in partnerships

-Professor Ashley Franks, a La Trobe University lab director and Pro-Vice Chancellor in Research Capability, has worked across the world specialising in microbiology as it applies to – well, just about everything.
+Professor Ashley Franks, our lab director and Pro-Vice Chancellor in Research Capability, has worked across the world specialising in microbiology as it applies to – well, just about everything.

 In Massachusetts, he researched forms of bacteria that eat and breathe electricity.
 In Australian rainforests he used soil bacteria to measure the effects of climate change.
 He’s contributed to sustainable farming by finding ways to store carbon in the ground instead of the atmosphere; found a way to use bacteria to measure water contamination; and experimented with low-methane-producing cattle.
 And a recent project saw him looking at the connection between the human gut and autism.